neumino/neumino.github.io/movies.md

 ### The Accountant
-*Released on 2016-10-14, vote average 2.54*
+*Released on 2016-10-14, vote average 1.96*

-A forensic accountant un-cooks the books for illicit clients.
+As a math savant uncooks the books for a new client, the Treasury Department closes in on his activities and the body count starts to rise.

 <iframe id="player"
 	type="text/html"